joshuagryphon/plastid/docs/source/concepts/mapping_rules.rst

                          from each end of the read before mapping.
    ====================  =======================================================

-See the documentation for individual :mod:`command-line scripts <yeti.bin>` for a detailed discussion of their arguments.
+See the documentation for individual :mod:`command-line scripts <plastid.bin>` for a detailed discussion of their arguments.